DavidebCurtis/team-profile-generator/README.md

 ## Description

-This application is written to help people create work or prject teams that has teamember information in a clean UI. upon running `node app` You will be prompted to fill out some question to help build your team.
+This application is written to help people create work or project teams that has teamember information in a clean UI. upon running `node app` You will be prompted to fill out some question to help build your team.
 After completetion a HTML file is created and placed in the distribution folder for you to use.

 ### Check out the Demo here